Productivity for creatives: a research-backed guide to doing your best work

 Making creative productivity work with ADHD

 ADHD creatives often benefit from more external structure, not less – body doubling, shorter sprints, and visible timers compensate for executive function differences that make unstructured creative time especially challenging.
-Research on ADHD and executive function suggests that external scaffolding can offset difficulties with task initiation, time perception, and sustained attention [10].
+Barkley’s executive function framework [10] suggests that external scaffolding can offset difficulties with task initiation, time perception, and sustained attention common in ADHD.
 Here’s what many ADHD creatives find works:

 External accountability: Body doubling (creating alongside someone, in-person or video call) provides external focus.
 Many ADHD creatives report that social presence creates natural urgency, making task initiation easier and focus more sustainable.
 Schedule body doubling sessions during your creative window.